 “Rabelaisian” is defined as “displaying earthy humour; bawdy,” and Rabelais spent a lot of time thinking and writing about wine.
 Among his more memorable quotes were “Wine is the most civilised thing on earth” and “Never did a great man hate good wine,” so it is only fitting that we name our flagship wine after him.

-The sacred phoenix appears in ancient Arabian, Egyptian, Greek, Roman, Chinese and Indian mythology, but a little closer to home, the phoenix also symbolises the birth of Thelema.
-Edna and David McLean ran the Phoenix Garden Hotel in Kimberley.
-When their daughter, Barbara, married accountant turned wine maker Gyles Webb, they decided to buy an old fruit farm called Thelema and convert it to a modern winery.
-As synchronicity would have the McLean and the Webb family shared the symbol of the phoenix in their family’s history.
-The ancient mythological creature also features in the Webb family crest which can be traced back to sixteenth century England.
+The sacred phoenix appears in ancient Arabian, Egyptian, Greek, Roman, Chinese and Indian mythology, but a little closer to home, the phoenix also symbolises the birth of Thelema which was present in both the McLean’s Garden Hotel in Kimberley as well as the Webb family crest which can be traced back to sixteenth century England.